ahultgren/node-varium/README.md

 ## Logs

 [Debug][debug] is used for logging.
 Thus if you need to debug something, set `DEBUG=varium:*`.
-Notice, however, that it's not adviced to use this level in production.
+Notice, however, that it's not advised to use this level in production.
 It logs env var values and may thus potentially log secrets, which is generally frowned upon.